Great Loop

 The Great Loop is a system of waterways that encompasses the eastern portion of the United States and part of Canada.
-It is made up of both natural and man-made waterways, including the Atlantic and Gulf Intracoastal Waterways, the Great Lakes, the Erie Canal, and the Mississippi and Tennessee-Tombigbee Waterway.
+It is made up of both natural and man-made waterways, including the Atlantic and Gulf Intracoastal Waterways, the Great Lakes, the Erie Canal, and the Mississippi and Tennessee–Tombigbee Waterway.
 The entire loop stretches about 6,000 mi.

 Overview

 There is no single route or itinerary to complete the loop.
 To avoid winter ice and summer hurricanes, boaters generally traverse the Great Lakes and Canadian waterways in summer, travel down the Mississippi or the Tennessee–Tombigbee Waterway in fall, cross the Gulf of Mexico and Florida in the winter, and travel up the Atlantic Intracoastal Waterway in the spring.
 Depending on speed of travel, the route can take as little as two months, but more typically it takes about a year to complete the trip.
 The route may also be completed in segments.

 The current overall record time for completing the great loop is 12 days, 18 hours, and 10 minutes.
 This run took place between July 9 and July 21, 2025, by a team of four on the Lady Lor, a 40 ft Contender Express.
 The solo and single engine records are 19 days, 13 hours, and 1 minute.
 This run took place between July 12 and July 31, 2025, and was completed by Robert Youens, a 71-year-old adventurer from Austin, Texas.
-The run was completed in a 16 ft Jon boat, the Ageless Wanderer.
+The run was completed in a 16 ft johnboat, the Ageless Wanderer.

-"Typically accepted" speed record vessel classes (there are no official certifying organizations):